beeper/botbot/README.md

 * `BOTBOT_BEEPER_API_URL` - Optional Beeper API server URL for registering users through the Beeper API instead of directly with Synapse.
 * `BOTBOT_LOG_LEVEL` - Log level.
 Defaults to `debug`.
+* `BOTBOT_MAX_BOTS_PER_USER` - Maximum number of bots that a single user can create.
+Defaults to 10.
+Limit is disabled if set to 0.

 ## Docker image
 The docker image built by GitHub actions is available in the GitHub registry: